-This implies that modern art has progressed beyond the mere imitation of nature.
-This is a misleading comment for it suggests that art was once nothing more the imitation.
-The problem for modern art is that beauty conforms to certain rules, inherent in nature, that the modern world rejects.
-This problem is can be seen in the other exhibits in the museum dedicated to modern art.
+This is a misleading comment for it suggests that art was once nothing more than imitation.
+What modern art dismisses as ‘imitation’ is really the rejection of the basic laws of form and composition observed in nature.
+This problem can be seen in other exhibits in the museum dedicated to modern art.
 (I have copied portions of the exhibit labels verbatim – in italics)

 Fernand does not see persons, he sees objects.
 The human face is a profile to him.